bikeindex/stolen_bikes_widget_html/README.markdown

 <script src="http://widget.bikeindex.org/include.js"></script>
 ```

-You can view an example of it here: [widget.bikeindex.org](http://widget.bikeindex.org)
+You can view an example of it on [VeloHut.com](http://www.velohut.com/)

 ===